If you are into sports, you must have seen something similar to the image below.

 Red indicates an area you should monitor to understand why visitors are highly concentrated in that area.

-Orange means less concentration, but clearly, enough to take into consideration.
+Orange means less concentration, but clearly, it is enough to consider.

 Yellow signifies minimal activity or data and is essential to note if it’s an area of priority.